NCSU-Libraries/data-science-cookbook/README.md

 # NC State University Libraries' Data Science Cookbook

-This cookbook contains sample code to solve common data science problems in languages like Python and R.
+This cookbook contains some sample code to solve common data science problems in languages like Python and R.

 If you have an idea for a topic for the Cookbook, please open a Github Issue, and add any details that might help.